This interdisciplinary project has been set up to investigate the questions:

 Martin gave a presentation ‘Plato’s ‘Battle of Gods and Giants’ and the Paradox of Touch in Contact Improvisation’ and we co-presented a workshop ‘Contact as ‘listening’ and the performer’, Sixth International Conference of Dalcroze Studies, Katowice, Poland, August 2019.

-Victoria and Rose are offering a one-day workshop at Midlands Arts Centre in March 2020.
+Victoria and Rose offered a one-day workshop at Midlands Arts Centre in March 2020.

 - Current co-authored monograph project: Performance and Being: Explorations on philosophy, science and practice for actors, dancers and teachers